 Claim periods must start and end within the same calendar month.
 They must generally be a minimum of seven days (unless the period you are claiming for includes either the first or last day of the calendar month and you have already claimed for the period ending immediately before it).
-You can l claim for longer periods.
+You can claim for longer periods.

-You need to include all of the employees you want to furlough for each claim period, because you will not be able to make another claim for the same period or one that overlaps with it.
+You need to include all the employees you want to furlough for each claim period, because you will not be able to make another claim for the same period or one that overlaps with it.

 Is there a deadline for claims?

-Claims relating to November 2020 needed to have been made by 14 December 2020.
-Claims relating to December 2020 should be submitted by 14 January 2021, and claims relating to January 2021 should be submitted by 15 February 2021.
 For employers with a significant number of employees on furlough, this means they will need to plan ahead and be organised in order to avoid paying employees but missing the deadline to reclaim the government contribution.

 Is it a grant or a loan?

-It will be a grant, not a loan, so it will not need to be repaid.
-Payments received by a business under the scheme must, however, be included as income in its calculation of taxable profits for Income Tax and Corporation Tax purposes - although businesses can continue to deduct employment costs as normal.
+It will be a grant, not a loan, so will not need to be repaid.
+Payments received by a business under the CJRS must, however, be included as income in its calculation of taxable profits for Income Tax and Corporation Tax purposes - although businesses can continue to deduct employment costs as normal.

 Can we keep some of the grant?

 The guidance makes clear that the entirety of the grant received to cover an employee’s subsidised furlough pay must be paid to them in the form of money and that no part of the grant should be netted off to pay for the provision of benefits or a salary sacrifice scheme.
-The government will require all employers to agree to return any grants back to HMRC immediately should they become unable or unwilling to use it to pay the employee’s salary and employer national insurance contributions and pension contributions.
+The government will require all employers to agree to return any grants back to HMRC immediately should they become unable or unwilling to use it to pay the employee’s salary and employer National Insurance and pension contributions.